onethawt/idaplugins-list/README.md

-# idaplugins-list
-A list of IDA Plugins
+# A list of IDA Plugins